Youth Protection and Adult Leadership

-One on-one contact between adults and youth members prohibited.
-In situations requiring a personal conference, such as a Scoutmaster’s conference, the meeting is to be conducted with the knowledge and in view of other adults and/or youth.
+One-on-one contact between adults and youth members is prohibited.
+In situations requiring a personal conference, such as a Scoutmaster conference, the meeting is to be conducted with the knowledge and in view of other adults and/or youth.

-Age appropriate and separate accommodations for adults and Scouts required.
+Age-appropriate and separate accommodations for adults and Scouts are required.

-- Tenting: When camping, no one is permitted to sleep with a person of the opposite sex or an adult other than his or her own spouse, parent, or guardian.
+No youth may share a tent with an adult or a person of the opposite sex other than a family member, guardian, or authorized nonrelative adult.
 Assigning youth members more than two years apart in age to sleep in the same tent should be avoided unless the youth are relatives.

 The buddy system should be used at all times.
 The buddy system is a safety measure for all Scouting activities.
 Buddies should know and be comfortable with each other.
 Self-selection with no more than two years age or significant differences in maturity should be strongly encouraged.
 When necessary, a buddy team may consist of three Scouts.
 No youth should be forced into or made to feel uncomfortable by a buddy assignment.

-Inappropriate use of smart phones, cameras, imaging, or digital devices prohibited.
+Inappropriate use of smart phones, cameras, imaging, or digital devices is prohibited.
 Although most Scouts and leaders use cameras and other imaging devices responsibly, it is easy to unintentionally or inadvertently invade the privacy of other individuals with those devices.
 The use of any device capable of recording or transmitting visual images in or near shower houses, restrooms, or other areas where privacy is expected is inappropriate.

 No secret organizations.
 The BSA does not recognize any secret organizations as part of its program.
 All aspects of the Scouting program are open to observation by parents and leaders.

 Discipline must be constructive.
 Discipline used in Scouting must be constructive and reflect Scouting’s values.
 Corporal punishment is never permitted.
 Disciplinary activities involving isolation, humiliation, or ridicule are prohibited.
 Examples of positive discipline include verbal praise and high fives.

-Appropriate attire for all activities.
+Appropriate attire is required for all activities.
 Proper clothing for activities is required.

 No hazing.
 Hazing and initiations are prohibited and may not be included as part of any Scouting activity.